 About Mt Everest Challenge

 The ‘Marlborough Mount Everest Challenge’ is a run/walk event where the goal is to travel the elevation of Mount Everest (8800 m) in 7 weeks – the time that it took Sir Edmund Hillary in 1953!
-The event will be run from 2rd October to the 20th November 2021 and funds raised from this event will go towards Stage 2 of the Port Marlborough Pavilion (which includes multipurpose indoor courts).
+The event will be run from 1st October to 19th November 2022 and funds raised from this event will go towards Stage 2 of the Port Marlborough Pavilion (which includes multipurpose indoor courts).

 We aim to encourage local people to not only utilise the amazing local walking tracks that Marlborough has to offer, but to get fit while doing so.
 You can do it solo or as part of a team to help motivate each other.
 Get your family, friends and work colleagues to join your team.
 Put the challenge out there and see what you and your team can achieve.